 The surplus in the ConnectingFriends fund is spent entirely on projects to improve the world, which have been proposed and selected by the members.

-ConnectingFriends is non-profit, and will annually submit a transparent financial report on all revenues and expenditures to its members.
+ConnectingFriends is a non-profit foundation, and will annually submit a transparent financial report on all revenues and expenditures to its members.

 ConnectingFriends is as safe as its users.
 You will always be responsible for your own decisions to meet or to stay with an unknown user, or to welcome a user in your own home.
 ConnectingFriends offers a number of facilities to support the social security of the network: